Accelerated BBA to MSA

 Automatic Admission

-Current, Rawls College undergraduate accounting students qualify for automatic admission into the accelerated bachelor's-to-master's program if they meet the following requirements:
+Current, Rawls College undergraduate accounting students qualify for automatic admission into the accelerated bachelor's-to-master's program if they meet the following requirements as described below.

-• Have a minimum overall GPA of 3.0 at the time of your application
+- Have a minimum overall TTU GPA of 3.0 at the time of your application.
+GPA from transfer credits will not be counted toward the 3.0 minimum GPA.

-Students who have withdrawn from an accounting course or retaken an upper-division accounting course for grade replacement are not eligible for automatic admission.
+- Students that have withdrawn from or retaken more than one upper division accounting course are not eligible for automatic admission.

 Traditional Admission